paulcheeba/about-time-next/README.md

 - **Macro Integration**: Events with macros show the event card *and* executes the macro
 - **Sound Support**: `[about-time-next]` prefix ensures notification sounds trigger correctly

-_Note: `/at` chat commands currently use legacy format.
-Standardization planned for future release._
+_Note: `/at in` and `/at every` reminders currently use legacy output formatting.
+Standardization planned for a future release._

 ---